rmitchellscott/pagecaster/README.md

 ## Audio Source Options

-- **webpage**: Captures audio directly from the webpage using Puppeteer and the MediaRecorder API
+- **browser**: Captures audio directly from the webpage using pulseaudio
 - **icecast**: Uses an external Icecast stream as the audio source (maintains backward compatibility)
 - **silent**: Generates a silent audio track for video-only streaming